🎁 Free Shipping on ALL Orders over $50 (U.S. ONLY)

 This is a scary chemical, and it’s one that beauty counters will be very happy to share with you.
 It’s often available in under eye creams and concealers.
 While it does an amazing job at removing fine lines and undereye bags in the short term, this is a neurotoxin that needs to be avoided.

-This is a common preservative that dry eye sufferers are told to avoid in eye drops, but it can also be used in makeup in much higher quantities.
-It can contribute to keratitis as well as destruction of meibomian glands, and it may even be present in eye makeup removers that claim to be “for sensitive eyes”.
+This is a common preservative that should be avoided in eye drops, but it can also be used in makeup in much higher quantities.
+It can contribute to corneal conditions as well as destruction of meibomian glands, and it may even be present in eye makeup removers that claim to be “for sensitive eyes”.

 This is a preservative (most commonly used in embalming fluid), and there is some research that shows that this can be destructive to meibomian glands.
 It can also lead to hair loss (think eyelash dropout).
 This chemical also goes by other names, such as Quaternium-15, which was present in baby shampoo at one point.

-Prostaglandin analogs are most commonly used in glaucoma medications but have recently been used in eyelash growth serums.
-This chemical is a synthetic prostaglandin, which is proinflammatory and horrible for dry eye disease.
+Prostaglandin analogs are most commonly used in eye pressure lowering medications but have recently been used in eyelash growth serums.
+This chemical is a synthetic prostaglandin, which is proinflammatory and horrible for irritated eyes.
 Common symptoms are red eyes and eyelids, pigment changes which add to dark circles around your eyes, and a decrease in fat around the eyes (which causes a permanent hollowed-out look to the eyes).
 Destruction of the meibomian glands is also possible with this chemical.

 There is a ton of research on parabens, which are one of many carcinogens.
 They’re also hormone disruptors and neurotoxins, and they change the way your body functions.